ibexa/documentation-developer/docs/releases/ez_platform_v3.0.md

 ### Contextual Twig variables

-You can now create [contextual Twig variables](https://doc.ibexa.co/en/latest/guide/templates/#contextual-twig-variables) for use in templates.
+You can now create [custom Twig variables](https://doc.ibexa.co/en/latest/guide/content_rendering/templates/templates/#custom-template-variables) for use in templates.
 They can be defined per SiteAccess, or per content view.

 ### Built-in Query Types